xrdocs/telemetry/_tutorials/telemetry-stack-update-qos-interface-statistics-example.md

 # Docker compose

 Building a telemetry stack with docker containers is a great way to quickly start testing telemetry.
-Below is the docker compose used to lauch a TIG stack.
+Below is the docker compose used to launch a TIG stack.

 ```
 version: "2"